benled1/Predicting-Risk-of-Heart-Attacks/README.md

 #### Showing my work

 The steps in my work and the results are all displayed in the jupyter notebook file in this repository.
-To vieww this open up "Heart Attack Prediction.ipynb".
+To view this open up "Heart Attack Prediction.ipynb".
 There you will see not only the model I used, but also the exploratory data analysis I did to gain a better understanding of the data.